irungundigirigi/simple_shell/README.md

 ```

 #### PATH
-A colon-separated list of directories in which the shell looks for commands.
-A null directory name in the path (represented by any of two adjacent colons, an initial colon, or a trailing colon) indicates the current directory.
+A list of directories separated by colons is used by the shell to search for commands.
+If any directory name in the path is null, it signifies the current directory.
+This means that the shell will look for commands in the current directory if such a null directory is encountered.

 ```
 $ echo "echo $PATH" | ./hsh
-/home/projects/.cargo/bin:/home/projects/.local/bin:/home/projects/.rbenv/plugins/ruby-build/bin:/home/projects/.rbenv/shims:/home/projects/.rbenv/bin:/home/projects/.nvm/versions/node/v10.15.3/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/home/projects/.cargo/bin:/home/projects/workflow:/home/projects/.local/bin
+/usr/local/bin:/usr/bin:/bin:/usr/local/games:/usr/games:/snap/bin
 ```

 ### Command Execution

-After receiving a command, **hsh** tokenizes it into words using `" "` as a delimiter.
-The first word is considered the command and all remaining words are considered arguments to that command. **hsh** then proceeds with the following actions:
+Upon receiving a command, **hsh** tokenizes it into words using `" "` as a delimiter.
+The first word is treated as the command, and the subsequent words are considered as arguments for that command. **hsh** follows these actions:

-1. If the first character of the command is neither a slash (`\`) nor dot (`.`), the shell searches for it in the list of shell builtins.
-If there exists a builtin by that name, the builtin is invoked.
+1. If the command's first character is neither a slash (`\`) nor dot (`.`), **hsh** checks if it is a built-in command.
+If a built-in with that name exists, it is invoked.

-2. If the first character of the command is none of a slash (`\`), dot (`.`), nor builtin, **hsh** searches each element of the **PATH** environmental variable for a directory containing an executable file by that name.
+2. If the command's first character is not a slash (`\`), dot (`.`), or built-in, **hsh** searches each directory in the **PATH** environmental variable for an executable file with that name.

-3. If the first character of the command is a slash (`\`) or dot (`.`) or either of the above searches was successful, the shell executes the named program with any remaining given arguments in a separate execution environment.
+3. If the command's first character is a slash (`\`) or dot (`.`), or either of the above searches was successful, **hsh** executes the named program with any remaining arguments in a separate execution environment.

 ### Exit Status

+# Exit Status in hsh

-**hsh** returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.
+**hsh** returns the exit status of the last command executed.
+A value of zero indicates successful execution, while a non-zero value signifies a failure.

-If a command is not found, the return status is `127`; if a command is found but is not executable, the return status is 126.
+- If a command is not found, the return status is `127`.
+- If a command is found but not executable, the return status is `126`.

-All builtins return zero on success and one or two on incorrect usage (indicated by a corresponding error message).
+For built-in commands, a successful execution always results in a return value of zero.
+However, incorrect usage of a built-in command may lead to a return value of one or two, along with an appropriate error message.